Where to Go Based on Your Safari Experience: From Novice to Enthusiast

 Maasai Mara, Kenya

-As a first-time safari-goer, you will generally plan your adventure around a specific region, like southern or East Africa.
-This will give you a taste of the safari experience.
-During short wildlife encounters in national parks and game reserves, you may glimpse wildlife that piques your curiosity, leaving you with a sense of joy at having embarked on a must-do experience.
-With a selection of lodges or tented accommodations, easing right into this unique and unforgettable experience is comfortable and exciting.
+As a first-time safari-goer, your adventure will likely be a highlight within a broader travel plan, giving you an exciting taste of the wilderness without requiring your entire trip to be bush-focused.
+You may glimpse iconic wildlife that piques your curiosity, leaving you with the joyful sense of having embarked on a must-do experience.
+With a wonderful selection of accessible lodges and comfortable tented camps, easing into this unique and unforgettable world is comfortable and exciting.

 For a Repeat Wildlife Experience